fluxcd/helm-operator-get-started/README.md

 ```

 The Flux Helm operator will receive the delete event and will purge the Helm release.

-**I've uninstalled Flux and all my Helm releases are gone.
-Why is that?**

-On `HelmRelease` CRD deletion, Kubernetes will remove all `HelmRelease` CRs triggering a Helm purge for each release created by Flux.
-To avoid this you have to manually delete the Flux Helm Operator with `kubectl -n flux delete deployment/flux-helm-operator` before running `helm delete flux --purge`.

 **I have a dedicated Kubernetes cluster per environment and I want to use the same Git repo for all.
 How can I do that?**